jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     ![PowerAppsData](./img/PowerAppsData.png)

-20. This will change the appearance of the Power App control in the canvas and click the **Choose App** button and then accept any popups to get you to the Power Apps Studio in a web browser.
+20. This will change the appearance of the Power App control on the canvas.
+Click the **Choose App** button, then accept any pop-ups to open Power Apps Studio in a web browser.
      ![PowerAppsChooseApp](./img/PowerAppsChooseApp.png)

 21. Select **Power BI - Databricks Form** from the listing and click **Add**.